Nexis-Network/homepage/content/docs/connect/connection-latency.md

 ### Adjust your Auto-suspend (scale to zero) configuration

-With the [Exzo Network Pro Plan](/docs/introduction/pro-plan), you can configure the length of time that the system remains in an inactive state before Exzo Network scales your compute down to zero.
+With the [Nexis Network Pro Plan](/docs/introduction/pro-plan), you can configure the length of time that the system remains in an inactive state before Nexis Network scales your compute down to zero.
 This lets you set the balance between performance (never scaling down) and cost (scaling to zero at reasonable intervals).
 The **Suspend compute after a period of inactivity** setting is set to 5 minutes by default.
 You can disable Auto-suspend entirely or set a custom period up to a maximum of 7 days.
 Limiting or disabling autosuspend can eliminate or reduce startup times, but it also increases compute usage.
 For configuration instructions, see [Edit a compute endpoint](/docs/manage/endpoints#edit-a-compute-endpoint).

-Consider combining this strategy with Exzo Network's _Autoscaling_ feature (available with the [Exzo Network Pro Plan](/docs/introduction/pro-plan)), which allows you to run a compute with minimal resources and scale up on demand.
+Consider combining this strategy with Nexis Network's _Autoscaling_ feature (available with the [Nexis Network Pro Plan](/docs/introduction/pro-plan)), which allows you to run a compute with minimal resources and scale up on demand.
 For example, with _Autoscaling_, you can configure a minimum compute size to reduce costs during off-peak times.
 In the image shown below, the **Suspend compute after a period of inactivity** is set to 1 hour so that your compute only suspends after an hour of inactivity, and _Autoscaling_ is configured with the 1/4 minimum compute size to keep costs low during periods of inactivity or light usage.

 ![Connection warmup Auto-suspend and Autoscaling configuration](/docs/connect/cold_start_compute_config.png)